xuankimtran/docs-1/pages/katalon-studio/how-to-guides/jenkins-tags-runtime.md

 ### Create Global Variables during runtime

 You can change Global Variable values during runtime without affecting other Test Suites.
-Therefore, using a Global Variable as a parameter in the keyword `runFeatureFolderWithTags` can save your time when you have a huge amount of tags to manage.
+Therefore, using a Global Variable as a parameter in the keyword `runFeatureFolderWithTags` can save your time when you have many tags to manage.

-1. Open your desired Profiles.
-Click **Add** to create a Global Variable whose values are tags.
+1. In the **Tests Explorer**, go to **Profiles** to open your desired Profiles.
+Click **Add** to create a Global Variable which values are tags.
 See [Global Variables](https://docs.katalon.com/katalon-studio/docs/execution-profile-v54.html#global-variables).

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/jenkins-tag-runtime/globalvariable-tags.png" alt="add global variable" width=70%>